-Volumetric locking (locking in the incompressible limit) for linear elastic isotropic materials is studied in the context of the Element Free Galerkin method.
+Volumetric locking (locking in the incompressible limit) for linear elastic isotropic materials is studied in the context of the element-free Galerkin method.
 The modal analysis developed here shows that the number of non-physical locking modes is independent of the dilation parameter (support of the interpolation functions).
 Thus increasing the dilation parameter does not suppress locking.
-Nevertheless, an increase in the dilation parameter does reduce the energy associated to the non-physical locking modes; thus, in part, it alleviates the locking phenomena.
+Nevertheless, an increase in the dilation parameter does reduce the energy associated with the non-physical locking modes; thus, in part, it alleviates the locking phenomena.
 This is shown for linear and quadratic orders of consistency.
-Moreover, the biquadratic order of consistency, as in finite elements, improves the locking behavior.
-Although more locking modes are present in the Element Free Galerkin method with quadratic consistency than with the standard biquadratic finite element method.
-Finally numerical examples are shown.
-Copyright © 2001 John Wiley & Sons, Ltd.
+Moreover, the biquadratic order of consistency, as in finite elements, improves the locking behaviour.
+Although more locking modes are present in the element-free Galerkin method with quadratic consistency than with standard biquadratic finite elements.
+Finally, numerical examples are shown to validate the modal analysis.
+In particular, the conclusions of the modal analysis are also confirmed in an elastoplastic example.